── Attaching packages ──────────────────────────────── tidyverse 1.2.1 ──

 ## lm(formula = lnpressure ~ invtemp, data = barium)

-The formula shows the formula uses to fit the data, where the response variable is lnpressure
+The formula shows the formula uses to fit the data, where the response variable is lnpressure, the predictor is invtemp, and the data we use to fit the model is barium.

 summary(result$residuals)